daos-stack/pipeline-lib/README.md

 This is a method for for saving aritfacts to a local repository such as Nexus-oss edition.

+As we improve our CI system, this may change a bit.

 Your routine can map these values as needed for your repository.

 This takes a Map variable containing the following members.